kdubois/quarkus-knative/README.md

 If you're seeing requests bounce or error out, your nodes may not be able to handle the pressure from the siege command.
 Try adjusting the siege parameters in the knburst.sh file; or configure knative's concurrency differently.

+### Health / readiness / liveness checks
+If you examined the pom.xml, you may have noticed the smallrye-health dependency.
+Thanks to this, we have access to an automatic health api (check out the /q and /q/health endpoints)